Supervised Home-Based Telerehabilitation for Idiopathic Pulmonary Fibrosis: A Pragmatic Service Evaluation in Routine Care with Detraining Follow-up

 Abstract

-Methods: Thirteen participants were assessed at three time points (baseline: T0; post-intervention: T1; post-detraining: T2) using the following validated tools: the six-minute walk test (6MWT) to assess functional capacity, the SF-36 to assess quality of life, the HADS to assess anxiety and depression, and the cardiorespiratory parameters
+Methods: Thirteen participants were assessed at three prespecified time points (baseline: T0; post-intervention: T1; post-detraining: T2) using the six-minute walk test (6MWT), SF-36, HADS, and pulse–respiration quotient (PRQ).
+Primary service outcomes were captured as session attendance/adherence and exercise-related adverse events.

 References